(Also known as: toxaphene; polychlorocamphene; chlorocamphene; toxafeen; octachlorocamphene)

 A non-systemic contact and stomach insecticide.
 It acts on the neurons, causing an imbalance in sodium and potassium ions, similar to that of the cyclodiene insecticides.

-Chemical subject to PIC regulations; OSPAR soc; POP - regulated by Stockholm Convention; Severe Marine Pollutant; Rotterdam Convention (Class O); PAN Bad Actor
+OSPAR soc; POP - regulated by Stockholm Convention; Severe Marine Pollutant; Rotterdam Convention (Class O) - subject to PIC regulations; PAN Bad Actor

 Relevant Environmental Water Quality Standards